INSURANCE COVERAGE HISTORY for the

 In 2018, GCFA and the board of directors of UMI determined that ongoing operational losses and a need for significant addition of capital made it necessary to discontinue the use of UMI as a captive insurance company.
 UMI entered into an agreement with AmVenture Insurance Agency to provide coverage to churches on a fully insured basis using A.M.
 Best A-rated insurance companies.

 In 2018, the United Methodist Insurance Agency (UMIA) was formed to facilitate the operation of the UMI Program.
-A portion of the policy premiums written through the UMI Program are retained by UMIA as marketing royalties for UMI’s support of the program.
 On January 1, 2019 AmVenture began insuring churches through the newly formed United Methodist Insurance Program (UMI Program).
-As a result, UMI no longer has exposure to underwriting risk and has no current need to raise capital to fund its captive insurance company.
+As a result, UMI no longer had exposure to underwriting risk and had no current need to raise capital to fund its captive insurance company.
+In October 2019, AmVenture changed its name to Suracy Insurance Agency, marking the official transition as independent insurance agency.

 Continuing the Stewardship Legacy